 The City Council will review the Grants Advisory Commission's funding recommendations at the May or June 2026 City Council meeting.

-Applications were only accepted through ZoomGrants.
+Applications are only accepted through ZoomGrants.
 Please CLICK HERE to access the City's ZoomGrants page to view all open programs.